 Now a piece of celebration-worthy news has arrived from the Chief Minister of Gujarat, Vijay Rupani.
 He revealed that an unofficial count has found more than 600 lions in the Gir forest area.
 “Our efforts for lion conservation with the support of local people have yielded good results.
 The number of lions now in Gujarat has reached the 600 marks”, Mr. Rupani was heard quoting.

 Mr. A. P. Singh, a state forest and wildlife conservationist, said that the lion population in the state was growing at about two percent year.
 If the trend continues, which is being hoped and worked for, we shall see a further rise in numbers of these Gir denizens.

 Gujarat’s Wildlife Board has laid the credit of the achievement of conservation schemes, well – trained staff and vets.
 The farmers’ help in the recovery of numbers was specially mentioned since they do it at the cost of their own livelihood.

 The local population in and around Gujarat is tremendously tolerant of the lions in spite of repeated attacks on their cattle.

 Amidst the celebrations and credit bestowing for the accomplishment, the demand for the relocation of these lions are getting louder.

 Conservationists are gravely concerned and cautious of the unfortunate possibility of the Asiatic Lion population being wiped out by disease or natural disaster.

 Also, a concentration of a large lion population in the same area increases the risk of human-animal conflict.
 In the wake of these concerns, they suggest that some of the big cats be relocated to another sanctuary.

-The next Lion Census is scheduled to be conducted in 2020.
+The next Census of Asiatic Lions of Gujarat is scheduled to be conducted in 2020.